 But these days, bullying and negative influences no longer stop at the front door.
 Social media apps can expose your kids to inappropriate content and situations 24/7.

 Keeping track of the latest social media apps is a full-time job for parents.
 Luckily, there are resources parents can trust to protect their kids from harm online.
-We’ve partnered with Bark, an online safety-monitoring app, to give parents the tools to protect their kids from these online threats.

 Instead of playing whack-a-mole as your kids progress from one app to the next, learn about the most popular social media apps your kids are using now.